learn-co-curriculum/reduce-warm-up-exercises/README.md

 ```

 Because (((6 + 4) * 3) / 2 ) - 3) is 12

+## When to use `reduce`

+We can see that the other functions (`filter`, `map`) can be built with reduce.
+So, should we just use reduce for everything?
+No!
+It's more confusing than the others!

+High-level heuristic for when to use `reduce` vs the other array methods:

+- `map`: I have a list of _n_ things and want a list of _n_ things, transformed.
+- `filter`: I have a list of _n_ things and want a subset of those things
+- `reduce`: I have a list of _n_ things and want back _one thing_ - a single aggregate of all the things in the list.

+The reason that reduce can be used to build `filter` and `map` is that the _aggregate_ that we get from `reduce` could be a list, e.g. a subset or a transform of the original list.

 ## Functions that use reduce vs. Reducer functions